-- nn.test(testing\data) evaluates the network on a list of examples.
+- nn.test(testing_data) evaluates the network on a list of examples.
 As mentioned above, the testing data is presented in the same format as the training data.
-The result is a list of triples which can be used in further evaluation. - nn.get\IH\weights() returns a list of lists representing the weights between the input and hidden layers.
+The result is a list of triples which can be used in further evaluation. - nn.get_IH_weights() returns a list of lists representing the weights between the input and hidden layers.
 If there are t input nodes and u hidden nodes, the result will be a list containing t lists of length u.

-- nn.get\HO\weights() returns a list of lists representing the weights between the input and hidden layers.
-If there are u hidden nodes and v output nodes, the result will be a list containing u lists of length v.
+- nn.get_HO_weights() returns a list of lists representing the weights between the input and hidden layers.
+If there are u hidden nodes and v output nodes, the result will be a list containing u lists of length v. - nn.use_tanh() changes the activation function from the sigmoid function to a commonly used alternative, the hyperbolic tangent function.